Epaulette shark: Taxonomy and phylogeny

 The epaulette shark was originally described as Squalus ocellatus by the French naturalist Pierre Joseph Bonnaterre in the 1788 Tableau encyclopédique et méthodique des trois règnes de la nature.
 The name was later changed to the currently valid Hemiscyllium ocellatum.
 The type specimen was a 35 cm long immature male caught near Cooktown, Queensland, Australia.
 Other common names for this species are the itar shark and the blind shark (also used for Brachaelurus waddi).
 Goto's 2002 morphological analysis of the carpet sharks showed the genus Hemiscyllium as a polytomy, meaning that the phylogenetic relationships between the epaulette shark and its sister species could not be resolved.

 Distribution and habitat

 The range of the epaulette shark extends from the southern coast of New Guinea to the northern coast of Australia, as far south as Sydney.
 The Capricorn-Bunker Group of the Great Barrier Reef contains a particularly large population, with thousands estimated to inhabit the reefs around Heron Island alone.
+The estimated population density of these reefs is approximately 0.3 to 1.2 individuals per 100 square meters.
 Additionally, there are unsubstantiated reports of this species from Malaysia, Sumatra, and the Solomon Islands.
 Epaulette sharks are found in shallow water to a maximum depth of 50 m, and are often seen in water barely deep enough to cover their bodies.
 They prefer tidal pools, coral flats, and stands of staghorn coral.